babdulhakim2/babdulhakim2.github.io/rmpp/unit5-surveys/index.md

 **Social Implications**: The scandal undermined public trust in both academic research and social media platforms.
 It demonstrated how personal data could be weaponized to manipulate democratic processes, contributing to widespread skepticism about data-driven political messaging and online research participation.

-**Legal Implications**: The Federal Trade Commission fined Facebook $5 billion—the largest privacy penalty in US history at the time.
+**Legal Implications**: The Federal Trade Commission fined Facebook $5 billion, the largest privacy penalty in US history at the time.
 Cambridge Analytica was found to have engaged in deceptive practices, violating consumer protection laws.
 The scandal catalyzed global privacy legislation, including enhanced enforcement of GDPR in Europe.

 **Professional Implications**: The case exposed critical gaps in academic research oversight for digital platforms.
 It highlighted how traditional Institutional Review Board (IRB) processes were inadequate for assessing the risks of social media research and established the need for enhanced ethical training for researchers working with digital data.